masolimano/maneage/README.md

      the title and authors, please feel free to use your own methods.

- - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline and without it, the pipeline will complain and abort.
+ - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline which will be built and used.
 The main reason for this is to demonstrate how critically important it is to version your software.
-If you don't want to install Gnuastro please follow the instructions in the list below.
-If you have installed Gnuastro and tried the pipeline, but don't need Gnuastro in your pipeline, also follow the list below.
 If you do want to use Gnuastro in your pipeline, be sure to un-comment the `onlyversion` option in `reproduce/config/gnuastro/gnuastro.conf` file and set it to your version of Gnuastro.
 This will force you to keep the pipeline in match with the version of Gnuastro you are using all the time and also allow commits to be exactly reproducible also (for example if you update to a new version of Gnuastro during your research project).
 If you will be using Gnuastro, you can also remove the "marks" (comments) put in the relevant files of the list below to make them more readable.

-   - Delete the description about Gnuastro in `README`.
    - Delete marked part(s) in `configure`.
    - Delete marked parts in `reproduce/src/make/initialize.mk`.
    - Delete `and Gnuastro \gnuastroversion` from `tex/preamble-style.tex`.

- - **Other dependencies**: If there are any more of the dependencies that you don't use (or others that you need), then remove (or add) them in the respective parts of `configure`.
+ - **Other dependencies**: If there are any more of the dependencies that you don't use (or others that you need), then remove (or add) them in the respective parts of `reproduce/src/make/dependencies.mk`.
 It is commented thoroughly and reading over the comments should guide you on what to add/remove and where.
-Note that it is always good to have an option to download the necessary datasets in case the user doesn't have them.
-But in case your pipeline doesn't need any downloads, you can also remove the sections of `configure` that are for `flock` and the downloader.

  - **`README`**: Go through this top-level instruction file and make it fit to your pipeline: update the text and etc. Don't forget that your